 At their own expense, employees may enroll in supplemental insurance programs, as available.
-Alamo Insurance Group, Brown & Brown, Inc. has been approved by the School Board as the Third Party Administrator (TPA) for district employee supplemental insurances.
+Brown & Brown, Inc. has been approved by the School Board as our Insurance Consultant for district employee supplemental insurances.
 Premiums can be paid by payroll deduction.
 Employees should contact the Employee Benefits/Support Services Coordinator at 830-778-4100 for more information.